-The Stewards will examine the legs of the Horse; if a problem is suspected, detailed palpation of the legs to assess irritation, skin damage or hypersensitivity must be performed by an FEI Veterinary Official.
+The Stewards will examine the legs of the Horse; if a problem is suspected, detailed Palpation of the legs to assess irritation, skin damage or hypersensitivity must be performed by an FEI Veterinary Official.

-A thermographic examination may be made at any inspection according to the FEI Protocol on limb hypersensitivity.
+A thermographic examination may be made at any inspection according to Annex XI, Protocol for Thermography and Clinical Examination.
 The boots may be weighed (Jumping Rules article 257, 2.3) using certified calibrated scales.

 If the examination results in the finding of suspicious material or a possible case of hypersensitivity, the President of the Ground Jury must be informed immediately.
 The Horse and all examined items must be kept under strict surveillance until arrival of the FEI Veterinary Official, who will examine the Horse and advise further.
-The (Foreign) Veterinary Delegate must verify the identity of the Horse against the outline diagram in the passport and include the name of the Horse and the FEI Passport number in his report.
+The Foreign Veterinary Delegate must verify the identity of the Horse against the outline diagram in the passport and include the name of the Horse and the FEI Passport number in his report.